FoushWare/elzatona_web/CONFIGURATION.md

 # 🔧 Configuration Setup Guide

-This guide explains how to set up the environment configuration for the Elzatona Web application. **All environment variables are required** to ensure explicit configuration and prevent accidental use of insecure defaults.
+This guide explains how to set up the environment configuration for the Elzatona Web application. **Port and URL configuration is now dynamic** - the application automatically uses the actual running port, making setup much easier.

 ## 📋 Environment Variables

-**ALL environment variables are required** - no defaults are provided to ensure explicit configuration and prevent accidental use of insecure defaults.
+**Only essential variables are required** - port and URL configuration is now optional and automatically detected from the running process.

 ### Core Configuration (REQUIRED)